 Despite these efforts, medicinal plant resources in Ladakh remain under severe pressure, with many wild species categorized as critically endangered.
 A notable number of these plants are found along roadsides near high-altitude passes, where they are particularly vulnerable to disturbance (IUCN, 2021).
 In recent years, there has been growing interest from both commercial enterprises and research institutions—at local and global levels—in the development of herbal-based medicinal products (Ballabh et al., 2007).
 The World Health Organization (WHO) has also emphasized the promotion and use of herbal medicine as a cost-effective and low side-effect approach to improving global health outcomes (Ballabh, 2007; Tsarong, 1986).

-In Ladakh, institutions such as the Defence Institute of High-Altitude Research (DIHAR) under the Defence Research and Development Organisation (DRDO) are actively developing value-added products based on sea buckthorn.
+In Ladakh, institutions such as the Defense Institute of High-Altitude Research (DIHAR) under the Defense Research and Development Organization (DRDO) are actively developing value-added products based on sea buckthorn.
 These include herbal multivitamin beverages, antioxidant supplements, and functional foods.
 A range of blended products—such as pineapple–sea buckthorn nectar, apple–sea buckthorn nectar, mango–sea buckthorn nectar, guava–sea buckthorn nectar, orange–sea buckthorn nectar, as well as apricot-based UV protective oil—have been introduced.
 Similarly, local enterprises like Ladakh Foods are expanding product portfolios based on sea buckthorn berries, which offer significant medicinal and nutritional benefits for both local communities and military personnel (Kumar, 2011).

 3. Conservation of Medicinal Plant Resources